 Family therapy is especially important for people who have anxiety disorders as the support of loved ones is crucial for recovery.
 Family sessions will explore challenges in the family dynamic, education about anxiety disorders, and ways your family can be helpful in your recovery.

-In addition to traditional therapeutic approaches, Valley Behavioral is proud to offer a variety of experiential therapies.
+In addition to traditional therapeutic approaches, our mental health rehab center is proud to offer a variety of experiential therapies.
 These may include:

 - Arts and crafts

 - Relaxation techniques